 The appeals procedure is a process, which takes place in a college setting, and serves as a community of individuals working together for the benefit of the student and the College environment.
 Within this framework, the institution embodies the laws of the nation and state, but maintains the authority to govern itself.
 As such, it produces its own format for adjudicating differences, using the laws of the land as guidelines.
 These appeal procedures serve to provide due process in principle and fact.
 In practice, the procedures are not viewed or intended to be courts; rather, they are procedures with hearings to air differences and seek solutions within the expectations of the academic community.

-In light of these principles, individuals may have witnesses for the Appeals Board to interview.
+In light of these principles, individuals may have witnesses for the Appeals Board to interview, but please note, that they should only be individuals that were present during the incident (as opposed to character references).
 In addition, if Navarro College utilizes an attorney to present the case, the student shall have similar right to utilize an attorney.
 Representation by legal counsel is not required, but may be permitted according to Navarro College Student Grievance Procedures.
 If counsel is requested, the attorney’s purpose is to serve as an Advisor to the student.
 Should the student plan to have an attorney present, the institution must be informed no less than 24 hours prior to the appeal hearing.

-Only the student, legal counsel (if approved for student advising only) and a representative of the college may be present during the appeal hearing.
+Only the student, legal counsel (if approved for student advising only), a representative of the college, and an impartial recording secretary may be present during the appeal hearing.
 Any witness testifying will appear before the committee only while testifying.
 The committee will render a final recommendation to the Vice President of Student Services that:

 - The original decision be upheld; or

 - The original decision be reversed; or